Playing tennis in the rain? Tennis and rain – do they mix? One wouldn’t think so.

 You and your opponent are both at a disadvantage, so why not make something good out of it?

-You can switch to volleying the ball more than staying in long rallies hitting groundstrokes.
-If you tend to be a baseline hitter you’ll confuse your opponent by showing him something different, but you’re also making the points shorter so as not to allow him to get in a groove.
+You can switch to volleying the ball more rather than staying in long rallies hitting groundstrokes.
+If you tend to be a baseline hitter you’ll confuse your opponent by showing him something different, but you’re also making the points shorter so as not to allow much time to get hurt running around on a wet court!

-Kick serves are excellent, but they just don’t have their place in rainy weather or on wet courts.
+Kick serves are excellent, but they just don’t have their place on wet courts.

 When the court is dry, the ball has more bounce to it which is the magic of a kick serve.
 A kick serve tends to ‘kick’ up past a comfortable position for returning.
 During wet or rainy conditions, the court will basically swallow much of the magical bounce and your serve will end up perfectly in the strike zone of your opponent.